Mariners vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has 28 hits with three doubles, five home runs, 21 walks and 20 RBI.
+- Tucker has 31 hits with four doubles, six home runs, 21 walks and 22 RBI.
 He's also stolen five bases.

 Tucker Recent Games